Halo structure of $^6$He from $\textit{ab initio}$ two-nucleon spatial correlations: Results and Analysis

 To pave the way for detailed inspection of the $\langle r^0[S,t_{za},t_{zb}]\rangle$ results conveyed in Table~\ref{table_r0}, we consider the NCSM results for the occupancies of the lowest HO single-particle states in $^4$He and $^6$He as shown in Fig.~\ref{fig:he4he6_probability}.
-The dominant occupancies are seen to be near the limits of a naive shell model picture where the lowest Pauli-allowed states are occupied assuming the traditional spin-orbit splitting of p-shell states.
-In particular, Fig.~\ref{fig:he4he6_probability} shows that the lowest HO $s$-state contains well-above 80\% of the maximum occupation number of two for protons and neutrons in both $^4$He and $^6$He.
+The dominant occupancies are seen to be near the limits of a naive shell-model picture where the lowest Pauli-allowed states are occupied assuming the traditional spin-orbit splitting of p-shell states.
+In particular, Fig.~\ref{fig:he4he6_probability} shows that the lowest HO $s$ state contains well above 80\% of the maximum occupation number of two for protons and neutrons in both $^4$He and $^6$He.
 In addition, for $^6$He, we obtain a similar occupation for neutrons in the HO $0p_{3/2}$ orbit.
-With more than 80\% of nucleons occupying the lowest Pauli-allowed HO states, we adopt the naive shell model picture provides as a starting point for investigating matrix elements of two-nucleon operators.
+With more than 80\% of nucleons occupying the lowest Pauli-allowed HO states, we adopt the naive shell-model picture as a starting point for investigating matrix elements of two-nucleon operators.

-In Table~\ref{tab:two-body_categories} we present the extreme values for HO single particle state occupancies (part (a)) and the pair identity operator $r^0$ (part(b)) as a function of charge for $^4$He and $^6$He.
-For neutrons in $^6$He, we further divide their contributions into the $s$-state components which we call the ``$\alpha$ core'' neutrons (denoted as $n^{\alpha}$) and the $p$-state components or ''halo neutrons'' (denoted as $n^h$).
-We regard $n^\alpha$ and $n^h$ as two categories of neutron, they then form two categories for $pn$ ($pn^\alpha$ and $pn^h$) and three categories for $nn$ ($n^\alpha n^\alpha$), $n^\alpha n^h$ and $n^h n^h$), as shown in Table~\ref{tab:two-body_categories}(b).
+In Table~\ref{tab:two-body_categories}, we present the extreme values for HO single particle state occupancies [part (a)] and the expectation values of pair-number operator $r^0$ [part(b)] as a function of charge for $^4$He and $^6$He.
+For neutrons in $^6$He, we further divide their contributions into the $s$-state components which we call the $\alpha$ core neutrons (denoted $n^{\alpha}$) and the $p$-state components or halo neutrons (denoted $n^h$).
+We regard $n^\alpha$ and $n^h$ as two categories of neutrons; they then form two categories for $pn$ ($pn^\alpha$ and $pn^h$) and three categories for $nn$ ($n^\alpha n^\alpha$, $n^\alpha n^h$ and $n^h n^h$), as shown in Table~\ref{tab:two-body_categories}(b).

-The anlayses above helps to see why the calculated $\langle r^0 [S,t_{za},t_{zb}]\rangle$ of $^6$He in Table~\ref{table_r0} are also consistent with naive expectations.
+The analysis above helps to see why the calculated $\langle r^0 [S,t_{za},t_{zb}]\rangle$ of $^6$He in Table~\ref{table_r0} are also consistent with naive expectations.
 In particular, since there is only a small change of proton occupancy from $^4$He to $^6$He, we expect and find that $pp$-pair occupancy should remain largely in the spin-singlet state.
 Correspondingly, $pn^\alpha$ has similar correlations as $pn$ of $^4$He.
 In other words, it is thrice as likely to find a spin-triplet state than to find a spin-singlet state in $pn^\alpha$.